ifeelrobbed/uoscripts/README.md

 Finally, you will pick your start town.
 Apparently New Haven is newb town?
 I wouldn't know.
 I'd recommend Britain.
 It's the biggest city in the game, has every shop, is centrally located, has a moongate nearby, mountains for mining nearby, sea access, you name it.
 Once you get a handle on the game, you can set up shop in any city you want.
 Or your own house.

 Now you're in game.
 First thing, open the world map and find the bank.
 Go up to the bank and type "bank" and hit enter.
 Put your gold there.
-You will die.
-Don't die with all your money on you.
-You have 1,000 gold which allows for several oopsies as you learn what can and can't kill you.
+You will die in this game.
+Don't sweat it.
+The game assumes you will and most things for now are easy come easy go.
+That said, don't die with all your money on you.
+You start with 1,000 gold which allows for several oopsies as you learn what can and can't kill you.

 Now from there, well, that's up to you.
 Head up to the graveyard and fight skeletons for a set of bone armor?
 Explore?
+Or maybe you simultaneously followed and didn't follow my recommendation and made a smith or a lumberjack.
+Then grab your pickaxe or axe and find the mountains or trees.
 Whatever you choose, the great thing about UO is that it's your choice.
 There is no guided themepark with scripted content.
 There is simply, the world.
 And the game wants you to live in it and make your way.
 So relax, don't ever feel like you have to do anything or your missing out.
 It's your goals, and your way.
 I hope you enjoy UO at least half as much as I do.
 You're in for a treat.